 Specifying post hoc tests.
-After
+Maximize

-Results dialog, click the More results
+Results dialog box, and click the More

 tab.
-For this example, select the Effect
+For this example, select Strain

-(unweighted) marginal means for that effect.
+compare the (unweighted) marginal means for that effect.

 Choosing a test.
 The different

-post hoc tests on this dialog
+post hoc tests on this tab all

-(due to the post hoc nature of
+to the post hoc nature of the

-that you bring no a priori hypotheses
+that we bring no a priori hypotheses

 to the study.
 These tests are discussed in the Post-hoc tab topic.
 For now, simply